ianberg-volpe/GMNSpy/spec/md/signal_timing_phase.md

 ## walk_time

-Required if have ped phase.
 If a pedestrian phase exists, the walk time in seconds

 `walk_time`